Birthstones by Month

 Aquamarine

 Imagine taking a dip in a crystal blue mountain lake, the morning air crisp and expectant, the sky soaring high and cloudless overhead.
 The name literally means "ocean water," with tales of Aquamarine dating back to ancient seafaring days.
-Modern-day etiquette recommends aquamarine as the gemstone of choice to celebrate March birthdays and 16th and 19th anniversaries.
-It is a member of the Beryl family, and a cousin to Emerald and Morganite.
+Modern-day etiquette recommends aquamarine as the gemstone of choice for celebrating March birthdays and the 16th and 19th anniversaries.
+It is a member of the Beryl family and a cousin to Emerald and Morganite.
 Hardness: 7.5-8.
 Rated "good" for everyday wear.

 Bloodstone